-8.1.7 Throughout the operating starting, there shall be no zones restricting the gas turbine operation due to vibrations.
-Normal vibrations shall not exceed the permissible values given in Section 9, Part VII "Machinery Installations".

-8.1.8 For the gas turbines of Arc6 to Arc9 ice class ships, the requirements of 2.1.2, Part VII "Machinery Installations" shall be met, and where these requirements cannot be fulfilled, the loads on units transmitting the power from the gas turbine to the propeller shall be approved by the Register.

-8.1.9 As starting devices, a.c. motors shall be used.
-The application of d.c. motors and starting devices of other types shall be agreed by the Register in each case.
+- 8.1.7 Throughout the operating starting, there shall be no zones restricting the gas turbine operation due to vibrations.
+Normal vibrations shall not exceed the permissible values given in Section 9, Part VII "Machinery Installations". - 8.1.8 For the gas turbines of Arc6 to Arc9 ice class ships, the requirements of 2.1.2, Part VII "Machinery Installations" shall be met, and where these requirements cannot be fulfilled, the loads on units transmitting the power from the gas turbine to the propeller shall be approved by the Register. - 8.1.9 As starting devices, a.c. motors shall be used.
+The application of a.c. motors and starting devices of other types shall be agreed upon with the Register.